-(2) In any action for defamation tried in the Supreme In cases tried in 20 Courtif a verdict is returned in favour of the plaintiff for damages than 40s. and not in any sum not less than forty shillings or greater than thirty carry costs unless pounds, the plaintiff shall have judgment to recover such judge shall for good sum only, and shall not have judgment to recover any costs cause otherwise order. unless the judge shall for good cause otherwise order.
+if a verdict is returned in favour of the plaintiff for damages than 40s. and not in any sum not less than forty shillings or greater than thirty more than £30 not to pounds, the plaintiff shall have judgment to recover such judge shall for good sum only, and shall not have judgment to recover any costs cause otherwise order. unless the judge shall for good cause otherwise order.